 To learn more about reproductive assets and how you can protect them in your will, read our article “What Happens To Frozen Eggs And Sperm When You Die?”

 If an individual expects that their estate plans may cause conflict or disagreement among family members or friends, they can be kept confidential.

-It is still important to notify the individuals that have been named for roles like executor or power of attorney, however it is the decision of the testator who else they choose to share their plans with.
+It is still important to notify the individuals that have been named for roles like a liquidator, however it is the decision of the testator who else they choose to share their plans with.